Last updated: September 25, 2018

 - Drink fluids.
 Water is the best fluid to drink.

 - Avoid caffeine and alcohol.
 They can make dehydration worse.

 - Wear loose-fitting, lightweight and light-colored clothing to protect against the sun’s rays.

-- Remember to use sunscreen with an SPF of 15 or higher to protect your skin.
+- Remember to use sunscreen with an SPF 30 or higher to protect your skin.

 - Never leave children or pets in a car unattended — even with the windows open!

 - Instead of large meals, eat smaller meals more frequently.

 - Limit strenuous activities outdoors.
 Slow down and take frequent breaks.

 - Limit outdoor activities from 10 a.m. to 2 p.m. and on days when poor air quality is announced.
 Air Quality Forecast